dask/distributed/docs/source/communications.rst

   and IPv6 addresses.

 * ``tls`` is a secure transport.
-Using it requires specifying keys and certificates as outlined in :ref:`ssl`
+Using it requires specifying keys and certificates as outlined in :ref:`tls`

 * ``zmq`` is an experimental transport using ZeroMQ sockets; it is not recommended for production use.